PhilipGriffith/AHPy/README.md

 >>> parent.add_children([child1, child2])
 ```

 The precision of the target weights is updated as the hierarchy is constructed.
 Each time `add_children()` is called, the precision of the target weights is set to equal that of the Compare object with the lowest precision in the hierarchy.
-Because lower precision propagates up through the hierarchy, *the target weights will always have the same level of precision as the hierachy's least precise Compare object*.
+Because lower precision propagates up through the hierarchy, *the target weights will always have the same level of precision as the hierarchy's least precise Compare object*.
 This also means that it is possible for the precision of a Compare object's target weights to be different from the precision of its local and global weights.

 ### Compare.report()